Operation Zarb-e-Azb: Etymologies

-Strategy

-For the first time, the Pakistani military implemented a military strategy called "Seek, Destroy, Clear, Hold."
-The Pakistani military will seek the target.
-Once found, it will be destroyed.
-When destroyed, the infrastructure, bodies and weapons will be cleared and the area will be held both during this time and after its completion to ensure post-operation security and infrastructure rebuilding and/or area rehabilitation.
-The Seek and destroy component is from the Vietnam War whereas the Clear and hold component is from the Iraq War.
-The Pakistani military combined the two doctrines as a single doctrine for the operation to be successful.

 Background

 Peace negotiations

 Peace negotiations with the Taliban were announced by Pakistani Prime Minister Nawaz Sharif after his election, although previous attempts to engage TTP in dialogue had failed.
 The first session of talks, between committees appointed by the Pakistani Government and the Taliban, was held on 26 March 2014 at Khyber Pakhtunkhwa House in Islamabad.
 The Taliban did not name representatives from their ranks, instead nominating pro-Taliban religious figures to present their views.
 The terrorists called for the implementation of Sharia in Pakistan; the Government of Pakistan demanded the cessation of hostilities, insisting that talks be held within the framework of the Pakistani constitution.
 A month-long ceasefire was reached on 1 March 2014.

 Besides the meetings at Khyber Pakhtunkhwa House, negotiations also involved helicopter travel by government representatives to the areas under militant control near the Pakistan-Afghanistan border.
 The government had indicated that stronger military action would be implemented if the talks failed.